HelloLife09/Fruit-Catcher/Fruit Catcher Game Outline.md

 ### **Objective:**

-- Catch as many falling fruits as possible while avoiding non-fruit objects.
+- Catch as many falling fruits as possible while avoiding hazards objects.

 ### **Gameplay Mechanics:**

 - Use the arrow keys to move the basket left and right.
-- Fruits and non-fruit objects fall from the top of the screen.
+- Fruits and hazards objects fall from the top of the screen.
 - Earn points for each fruit caught.
-- Lose points or hearts for each non-fruit object caught.
+- Lose points or hearts for each hazard object caught.
 - Gain heart for each Heart caught.
-- Game ends when a certain number of non-fruit objects are caught or a set number of fruits are missed.
+- Game ends when Health becomes 0.

 ## **2. Key Components:**